Amjko/ddlc-theme-homepage/README.md

 - Inspired by **Doki Doki Literature Club!**
 - UI/UX based on Ren'Py's visual novel aesthetics.

+## ⚠️ Disclaimer
+> [!IMPORTANT]
+> I do not take credit for the creation of the audios used, I simply downloaded them from [this site.](https://www.101soundboards.com/boards/32101-ddlc-soundboard)

 ## 📩 Contact
 📨 Want to share feedback?
 Open an [issue](https://github.com/Amjko/ddlc-theme-homepage/issues) or reach out via GitHub.